123MwanjeMike/hashnode-backups/cl7kwvccy02s8v4nvdsam97bv.md

 ## 3. https://wave.webaim.org/
 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1662146900427/7bAt1UmYq.png align="left")
 The internet has a very large number of users who are diverse in many of ways.
 This tool comes in handy if you wish to create a website that is accessible to a wide audience, including those with visual, audial, physical, and cognitive impairments.
-It helps you identify implementations that may not be favourable for impaired individuals and how these can be can corrected. n example is colour contrasts that may not be distinguishable by people with colour blindness as well as they would be for normal users.
+It helps you identify implementations that may not be favourable for impaired individuals and how these can be can corrected.
+An example is colour contrasts that may not be distinguishable by people with colour blindness as well as they would be for normal users.
 This way you can promote inclusivity even in your web solutions.

 ## 4. https://www.whatsmydns.net/
 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1662142900165/x6imoxLkG.png align="left")